burcia1711/100-Days-of-Code-Python/README.md

 Questions to guess which has higher/lower followers.

 #### 15. Coffeee Machine
+Coffee Machine that is dealing water, coffee and price features.

 #### 16. Object Oriented Programming
+Using objects & understand programing.
+Pokemons & Turtle examples.
+And the Coffee Machine with OOP.

 #### 17. The Quiz Brain
+A quiz game.

 #### 18. Turtle Library & the GUI
+Using Turtle library.

 #### 19. Turtle Race
+6 turtles racing and you make a bet.